hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 <br>

 Note: I don't generally audition speakers with the typical "audiophile" music.
-I have a copious amount of high-quality albums ranging from pop to metal to jazz and all around.
+I have a copious number of high-quality albums ranging from pop to metal to jazz and all around.
 I don't typically listen to "audiophile" music because I just don't enjoy it, personally.
 It is far more important that your evaluation music be something you are familiar with than it is to be esoteric for the sake of being esoteric.
 You also want to listen to music you enjoy because auditioning a stereo system shouldn't feel like a chore.
 Besides, my subjective evaluation is purely to help tie to the objective data and make sense of what I am hearing to help you all get an understanding of how relevant the data is.
 <br><br>